About Oregon Extended

 RDBC –– Reduced in Depth, Breadth, and Complexity.
 This refers to the process of increasing student access to test content by reducing the complexity of the performance demanded by test items, including a reduction of the scope of content mastery required as well as the overall cognitive demand of the item.

-Scoring Protocol –– One of the two sets of materials necessary in the physical administration of the ORExt.
+Scoring Protocol –– One of the two sets of materials necessary in the paper/pencil administration of the ORExt.
 The scoring protocol is used by the Assessor to read the questions (and directive statements, where appropriate) to the student and to score the student responses.

-Student Materials –– One of the two sets of materials necessary in the physical administration of the ORExt.
+Student Materials –– One of the two sets of materials necessary in the paper/pencil administration of the ORExt.
 The student materials are those materials that have a visual representation of the assessment items and are presented to the student when a question is asked.

 Electronic Administration –– The ORExt is available in a electronic administration for students who can access the test content in this format.
 Practice tests for tablet/desktop administration will be provided on this website to help QAs and students familiarize themselves with the test format and also to help QAs make test format decisions.